purpleblues/deviceconsole/README.md

 This program makes you see the logs of your iOS device in terminal of your mac.

-I added some features to it.
+I added some features to it and modified a little bit.

 How To Use